httrieu/CSE110-Project/index.md

 > "If I'm to choose between one evil and another, then I prefer not to choose at all.”

 I also play some online games.
 Most notably *Counter Strike: Global Offensive*, and *League of Legends*.
 I am not particularly good at either but if you want to find me on Steam [here](https://steamcommunity.com/id/TheBoxFox1234/) is my profile, and [here](https://www.op.gg/summoners/na/thepoonpoon) is my OP.GG for *LoL*.

+Along with games, I regularly go to the gym and rock climb often.
+Currently I have achieved the following difficulties while climbing:

+- [x] V1
+- [x] V2
+- [x] V3
+- [x] V4
+- [ ] V5 (Work in Progress)

+### My Skills

+Other than those programming languages, I am a hardworker and team player.
+While I have not worked in the actual industry, I do have experience working for Bed Bath and Beyond which forced me to work as team with my other coworkers.
+I feel that those skills I learned while working there will become extremely applicable when I begin to work in software development.